Not everyone can get a regular home loan. For some, ‘low doc home loans’ are the best available option.

 Generally speaking, low doc home loans don’t have interest rates that are as competitive as regular home loan rates.
 In most cases, they come with higher rates to compensate lenders for the higher perceived risks low-doc borrowers might pose.

-At the time of writing (May 2019), one of the lowest home loan rates you can get is about 3.40%, which is extremely low.
-By contrast, one of the lowest low doc interest rates is 4.40%, a full 100 basis points higher.
-At the higher end of the scale, low doc home loan interest rates can be in excess of 9.00%.
+At the time of writing (May 2021), there are many lenders offering home loans under 2%, which is extremely low.
+By contrast, the most competitive low-doc loans are generally over 3%, a full 100 basis points or more higher.
+At the higher end of the scale, low doc home loan interest rates can be in excess of 5.00%.
 So it’s still important to shop around for a good rate since there are some good ones available.
 Just temper your expectations and be prepared to pay more than you would with a standard home loan.

 The standard home loan fees usually apply to low doc home loans too – that’s upfront and ongoing fees as well as refinancing fees or break costs for fixed loans.
 These fees can also be higher than normal loans although this will depend on the lender.